Rindian1/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi/Project Folder/README.md

 - `logs/` - Log files
 - `visual_evidence/` - Contains demonstration videos and screenshots

-For any queries about the organisation of files, see `PROJECT STRUCTURE.md`
+For any queries about the organisation of files, see `code/client/README.md`

 ## Visual Evidence
 Please refer to the `visual_evidence` folder for: